jkaewprateep/Neuron-Networks-review/README.md

 #### Image augmentation with random rotation images ####
 👧💬 🎈 Image augmentation can be performed by random noise, Gaussian noise, pattern matrix, phaseshift, rotations, colours, saturate and contrast, image auxiliary, etc. Image velocity [Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#image-velocity )

-🐑💬 Camera wireless sign when they control of auto shutter camera from broadcasting the old technology but they had challenges all the time.
+🐑💬 Camera wireless sign when they control of auto shutter camera from broadcasting the old technology but they had challenges all the time. ( 👧💬 🎈 Communication is distraction because target to known the source but when there are many source they need to manage by single source )
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/images/camera-wireless.jpg">
   <img alt="My sample applications" src="https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/images/camera-wireless.jpg">